7-Minute Frosting Recipe

 This is how it looks after about 3 minutes.
 You can see that it starts to “thicken” up.

 Use a hand mixer while cooking over medium heat for 7 minutes or until you get the desired consistency.
 I like “stiff peaks.”
-Add the vanilla and frost your cake or cupcakes, if you’d like those too.
+Add the vanilla and then frost your cake or cupcakes, if you’d like those too.

 Bunny Cake Instructions and Ingredients